 4. If you can’t get it resolved by phone or mail, the next step is to file a petition with the tax court.
 To do so, visit the website for US tax court forms and download the petition form.

 4. Carefully read through the entire petition form and fill it out.
-The form requires you to explain why you disagree with the tax notice and to state the facts upon which you rely.
-You must also pay a $60 filing fee.
+Also, the form requires you to explain why you disagree with the tax notice and to state the facts upon which you rely.
+As a result, you must also pay a $60 filing fee.

 5. Once complete, mail your petition to the following address:

 You must file the petition before the cut-off date listed on the notice.
 The Tax Court will not extend the filing window.
 The only exception is if the addressee is out of the country, in which case, they get 150 days.

 After mailing in your petition, the IRS may settle your case by agreement.
 If not, you will receive a notice with the date, time, and location of your trial.
 Your trial will be before a judge but no jury.

 Click here for a comprehensive guide to all IRS tax notices and letters.